dongmeic/MPO_Data_Portal/CommuterData/README.md

 # Explanations

 Three dashboards are in this data category but the [Local and Regional Commute Patterns](https://www.lcog.org/1001/Local-and-Regional-Commute-Patterns) dashboard uses raw data without further processing with scripts.
 This dashboad maintenance requires five data tables downloaded from the [US Census Bureau](https://data.census.gov/cedsci/).
 The work is a continued effort from the former LCOG GIS staff Bill Clingman.
-The two dashboards including Commute Share and Commute Length are updated annually.
-To updated the dashboards, the script requires three input files: ModeShare_ALL_Years.csv (from B08301), ModeByVehiclesAvailable_AllYears.csv (from B08141), and ModeByPovertyStatus_AllYears.csv (from B08122).
+The two dashboards including [Commute Mode Share](https://www.lcog.org/905/Commute-Mode-Share) and [Commute Length](https://www.lcog.org/907/Length-of-Commute) are updated annually.
+To update these two dashboards, the script requires three input files: ModeShare_ALL_Years.csv (from B08301), ModeByVehiclesAvailable_AllYears.csv (from B08141), and ModeByPovertyStatus_AllYears.csv (from B08122).

 ## Data Sources